canonical/mir/doc/building_source_for_pc.md

     $ cd build
     $ cmake .. (possibly passing configuration options to cmake)

-There are many configuration options for the mir project.
+There are many configuration options for the Mir project.
 The default options will work fine, but you may want to customize the build depending on your needs.
 The best way to get an overview and set them is to use the cmake-gui
 tool: